TalEliyahu/awesome-cybersecurity-podcasts/README.md

 > This repository includes all 25 active shows.
 The companion website features the ranked Top 15 and a continuously updated latest-episodes feed.

 > [!TIP]
 > **Our rating** is the audited Internal Model Score on a **0–100** scale: 40% Listen Notes, 30% verified rating volume, 15% Bayesian audience satisfaction, 5% Feedspot position, and 10% recent activity.
-Scores were verified between July 21 and July 23, 2026.
+>
 ## Contents

 - [News and Threat Intelligence](#news-and-threat-intelligence)